But regardless of how frequently you post on your blog or social media, your content creation process can have a lot of moving parts.

 Do this for each topic you came up with.
-You want to start creating bottom funnel content first, and then move up to middle and top of the funnel content.
+You want to start creating bottom-funnel content first, and then move up to middle and top-of-the-funnel content.

-You also want to maintain the right proportion of entertainment, inspiration and education in your monthly content.
+You also want to maintain the right proportion of entertainment, inspiration, and education in your monthly content.

-For example, if you’re into a kids toys business, perhaps 50% of your topics should correspond to entertaining content, 25% educational and 25% inspirational.
+For example, if you’re into a kid’s toys business, perhaps 50% of your topics should correspond to entertaining content, 25% educational, and 25% inspirational.

-Similarly, a B2B consulting company may decide that 50% of its content topics will be educational, 25% inspirational and 25% entertaining.
+Similarly, a B2B consulting company may decide that 50% of its content topics will be educational, 25% inspirational, and 25% entertaining.